yegor256/blog/_drafts/singleton.md

   - singleton is bad
 ---

-I think it would be too obvious to say that Singleton is an anti-pattern.
+I think it would be too obvious to say that a singleton is an anti-pattern.
-There are tons of articles about it.
-However, very often the question is how to define global things without a Singleton and the answer is not so obvious to many of us.
-There are many examples: a database connection pool, a repository, a configuration map, etc. They all seem naturally to be "global".
+There are tons of articles about that.
+However, very often the question is how to define global things without a singleton, and that answer is not so obvious for many of us.
+There are many examples: a database connection pool, a repository, a configuration map, etc. They all naturally seem to be "global".
 What do we do with them?

 <!--more-->

-I assume you know what a Singleton is and why it's an anti-pattern.
+I assume you know what a singleton is and why it's an anti-pattern.
 If not, I recommend these articles:

-So, we agree that it's a bad thing.
+So we agree that it's a bad deal.
 But what do we do if we need, let's say, to have an access to a database connection pool in many places of the application.
 We simply need something like this: